alexdrone/ios-fontawesome/README.md

 ===================

 Font awesome is an iconic font.
-Read more about it on http://fortawesome.github.com/Font-Awesome/ This category helps using this great iconic font on iOS.
+Read more about it on http://fortawesome.github.com/Font-Awesome/

+This category brings this great iconic font on iOS.

 Usage
 --------------------